-Why a mirror exists
+Why a mirror exists at all

 Where it lives

 $MFTMirr is MFT record 1.
-Its $DATA attribute is non-resident, with cluster runs that traditionally point to the middle of the volume — far enough from $MFT itself that a single localized failure (a bad cluster cluster, a torn write across one region) cannot take out both.
+Its $DATA attribute is non-resident, and its runlist traditionally points to the middle of the volume so that a single localized failure (one bad sector, one torn write across one region) cannot take out both copies.
+Modern NTFS places it at LCN clusterCount / 2.
+On a 500 GB volume that puts the mirror around the 250 GB mark.

 fsutil file queryextents C:\$MFTMirr